Chemovenetory

 use a HUP or USR1 signal.)

-In windows use default installation and settings.
+In windows use default installation and settings and install apache.
 Remember to add appropriate server name and domain name

 To add web alias edit the httpd.conf file, which is usually located under